-Hunger Strikes At ICE Detention Centers Spread As Parole, Bond Is Denied
+Hunger Strikes At ICE Detention Centers Spread As Parole, Bond Are Denied

 "Obama left an incredible huge machine of detention and deportation to an administration with no shame," she said.

-Even with the growing rate of denial, some asylum seekers aren't eligible for bond at all.
+Even with the growing rate of denial, some asylum-seekers aren't eligible for bond at all.

-Asylum seekers who come to the country outside of a port of entry and are caught by Border Patrol agents after already entering the U.S. were eligible for bond.
+Asylum-seekers who come to the country outside of a port of entry and are caught by Border Patrol agents after already entering the U.S. were eligible for bond.
 Bond can be granted either by ICE or an immigration judge.
-Though earlier this week, Attorney General William Barr ordered immigration judges to stop releasing some detained asylum-seekers out on bail.
+Though earlier this week, Attorney General William Barr ordered immigration judges to stop releasing some detained asylum-seekers on bail.
 The order does not apply to family units or unaccompanied minors.

-But even before Barr's decision, migrants who surrendered at a legal port of entry weren't eligible for bail.
-Their only option is parole, which can only be granted by ICE and has changed even more dramatically than bail.
+Even before Barr's decision, migrants who surrendered at a legal port of entry weren't eligible for bail.
+Their only option is parole, which can be granted only by ICE and has changed even more dramatically than bail.

-In 2018, the ACLU filed a lawsuit against officials from ICE and homeland security, arguing that ICE was violating its own policy by issuing blanket denials to parole.
+In 2018, the ACLU filed a lawsuit against officials from ICE and Homeland Security, arguing that ICE was violating its own policy by issuing blanket denials to parole.

-The ACLU lawsuit claims that ICE is in violation of its own policy — the 2009 Parole Directive, which says that an asylum seeker should be released on parole if they're found to have a credible fear, established their identity and do not present either a flight risk or a danger to the community.
+The ACLU lawsuit claims that ICE is in violation of its own policy — the 2009 Parole Directive, which says that asylum-seekers should be released on parole if they're found to have a credible fear, established their identity and do not present either a flight risk or a danger to the community.
 The plaintiffs in the ongoing case looked at how parole was treated at five different ICE field offices.

-Between 2011 and 2013, those field offices granted parole to 92 percent of arriving asylum seekers, according to the lawsuit.
-In 2017, from February through September, that number fell down to just four percent.
+Between 2011 and 2013, those field offices granted parole to 92% of arriving asylum-seekers, according to the lawsuit.
+In 2017, from February through September, that number fell to just 4%.

 "I would say that in cases that I had, granting of parole was the rule rather than the exception for folks who had turned themselves in at a port of entry," he said.
 "Essentially after the new administration took office, the parole grant rate has dropped off of a cliff. ...
 I've literally heard of it happening once in the last two years."